Prostitution in Tunisia: History

-During the German occupation of France in WWII, the Vichy Government was pressured into further regulating prostitution to try and prevent the spread of STIs amongst German troops.
+During the German occupation of France in WWII, the Vichy Government was pressured into further regulating prostitution to try to prevent the spread of STIs amongst German troops.
 Still controlled by Vichy France, the Tunisian government legalised the status of sex workers as "fonctionnaires" (civil servants) in 1942.
 Those issued with a fonctionnaires licence were subject to strict regulation.
 Without a licence, prostitution became illegal.
 Clients of illegal prostitutes were also criminalised as accomplices.
 Regulated areas of prostitution were present in most cities.

 After Tunisia was occupied by Axis forces in WWII, as in other occupied territories, military brothels were set up, often using interned Jews.

 In 1977, the Tunisian Ministry of the Interior amended the 1942 decree to reflect the social and legislative developments the country had undergone.

 Jasmine Revolution

 Prior to the 2011 Jasmine Revolution, there were around 300 legal sex workers in about 12 areas including Tunis, Sfax, Sousse, Gabès and Kairouan.
-Following the Revolution, the Islamist government turned a blind eye to fundamentalist action against the red light districts.
+Following the revolution, the Islamist government turned a blind eye to fundamentalist action against the red light districts.
 Many were burnt down; in others the prostitutes were evicted and the buildings wrecked.
 All but those in Tunis and Sfax were closed, those two being saved by the action of locals preventing the fundamentalists entering the areas until police and military arrived.

 In 2014 there was a petition to the Ministry of the Interior to allow the red light district in Sousse to reopen but this was unsuccessful.